tjackiw/obscenity/README.md

 - :garbled        : Replaces profane words with $@!#%
 - :stars          : Replaces profane words with '*' up to the word's length
 - :vowels         : Replaces the vowels in the profane word with '*'
+- :nonconsonants  : Replaces non consonants with '*'
 - "custom string" : Replaces the profane word with the custom string

 Example: